Information Management and Technology

-Agencies subject to the Freedom of Information Act 1982 (Cth) are required to publish information to the public as part of the Information Publication Scheme.
-This requirement is in Part II of the Act and has replaced the former requirement to publish a section 8 statement in an annual report.
-An agency plan showing what information is published in accordance with the requirements is available on the TSRA’s website (www.tsra.gov.au/media-and-publications/information-publication-scheme/tsra-information-publication-scheme-agency-plan).
+Entities subject to the Freedom of Information Act 1982 (Cth) are required to publish information to the public as part of the Information Publication Scheme (IPS).
+This requirement is in Part II of the Act and has replaced the former requirement to publish a Section 8 statement in an annual report.
+A plan showing what information the TSRA publishes in accordance with the requirements is available on the TSRA’s website (www.tsra.gov.au/

 Schedules for regular maintenance of property and assets are in place and these works are contracted out to appropriate tradespeople.
 Ongoing repairs and maintenance are carried out in a way that meets the TSRA’s obligations to environmental sustainability, meets government procurement guidelines and supports Indigenous and local businesses.

-The TSRA offices have been through significant and ongoing upgrades to ICT systems, equipment, air-conditioning and other soft infrastructure to ensure compliance and scalability to meet current and future demands.
+The TSRA offices have been through significant and ongoing upgrades to IT systems, equipment, air-conditioning and other soft infrastructure to ensure compliance and scalability to meet current and future demands.

-A works project, approved by the public works committee, is underway for an 18-dwelling residential development on Clark Street on Thursday Island.
-The construction of this housing is expected to reduce the TSRA’s reliance on rental accommodation and provide longer term financial benefits for the TSRA.
+A major project approved by the Parliamentary Standing Committee on Public Works, for an 18-dwelling residential development on Clark Street, Thursday Island, was completed in 2016-2017.
+The construction of this housing has reduced the TSRA’s reliance on rental accommodation and will provide longer-term financial benefits for the TSRA.

 Disclosure of Sacred Matters

-In accordance with section 144ZB(4) of the Aboriginal and Torres Strait Islander Act 2005 (Cth), the TSRA Annual Report 2015-2016 does not disclose any matters known to the TSRA to be held sacred by Torres Strait Islander or Aboriginal people.
+In accordance with section 144ZB(4) of the Aboriginal and Torres Strait Islander Act 2005 (Cth), the TSRA Annual Report 2017-2018 does not disclose any matters known to the TSRA to be held sacred by Torres Strait Islanders or Aboriginal people.